Period of Disqualification as a Director

 - 2 – 5 years

 Disqualification for this lower bracket period will usually be sought for less serious offences.

 This period is generally pursued for misconduct that it considers very negligent or serious, but not so serious so as to merit the top bracket (see below).

 This period is pursued for the most serious cases of misconduct and usually reflect circumstances of fraud – most notable examples in recent years include carousal (or MTIC) fraud, land-banking and mis-selling allegations.

-At Francis Wilks & Jones we are specialists in Director Disqualification, with Solicitors with many years of experience in this field in the High Court and Court of Appeal, and our lawyers have previous experience in the Insolvency Service and Treasury Counsel as well as a dual qualified Chartered Accountant with expertise in arguing accounting matters.
-Against this background we are the UK’s leading firm of Director Disqualification defence lawyers and will be able to provide you with timely, appropriate and value-added legal advice and assistance.
+At Francis Wilks & Jones we are specialists in director disqualification and have many years of experience in this field in the High Court and Court of Appeal.
+We also have lawyers with previous experience in the Insolvency Service and Treasury Counsel as well as a dual qualified Chartered Accountant with expertise in arguing accounting matters.
+Against this background we are the UK’s leading firm of director disqualification defence lawyers and will be able to provide you with timely, appropriate and value-added legal advice and assistance.